CardioPy/CardioPy/README.md

    * Multi-file exports into .csv spreadsheets for group statistics<br>

 ## Usage
 Best when run with jupyter notebook.
-For detailed instructions see (will insert how to get to the example jupyter notebook file).
-(Section to be expanded as I see what can/can't be shown with the notebook file)
+For detailed instructions see template run in CardioPy/example_run/CardioPy_Example_2020.ipynb
+Do not try to remove interbeat intervals until' after all cleaning (addition/removal of peaks) has been done.
+For optimal performance close any interactive windows with the off button on the top right corner.
+Only remove falsely added peaks with EKG.undo_add_peak NOT with EKG.rm_peak.
+Only re-add falsely removed peaks with EKG.undo_rm_peak NOT with EKG.add_peak.

 ## Installation
-(Will edit once run it myself to insure details are clear step by step)

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install CardioPy.

 ```bash